hannorein/rebound/docs/quickstart_firstexample.md

 cd examples/simplest/
 ```

 Then have a look at the source code in the `problem.c` file.
-First, we include the REBOUND header file which contains all the public function prototype and dataype definitions for REBOUND:
+First, we include the REBOUND header file which contains all the public function prototype and datatype definitions for REBOUND:

 ```c
 #include "rebound.h"